Split is a popular coastal destination in Croatia known for its fresh seafood, traditional dishes, and exciting culinary scene.

 Tavern Tri Volta (Zalogajnica Dioklecijan) is a truly special place for the people of Split.
 This restaurant has been here for 40 years.
 There are no fancy signs, and very few tourists come in.

-The place is not decorated in a fashionable way.
-The crowd is mixed, young and old, many people know each other, and the atmosphere is convivial.
+The place is not decorated fashionably.
+The crowd is mixed, young and old; many people know each other, and the atmosphere is convivial.

 The food is honest and homemade.
 It is an excellent place to taste working-class Dalmatian plates.
-I love this place and the story about it.
+I love this place and its story.

 For those of you who understand Croatian, there is an excellent interview with the late owner of the restaurant in Slobodna Dalmacija.